SrikanthNoone/cicd-maven-jenkins-docker/README.md

   in WEB-INF folder web.xml file added in root directory (master) along with src folder - Dockerfile and pom.xml added

---Then followed simple steps to clone the git repo into ubuntu instance --Added maven plugin in jenkins
+Then followed simple steps to clone the git repo into ubuntu instance 1.Added maven plugin in jenkins
---Added docker plugin in jenkins
+2.Added docker plugin in jenkins
---maven war file created in instance
+3.maven war file created in instance
---docker image created on base image of tomcat server --docker container created and accessed via port number 9090
+4.docker image created on base image of tomcat server 5.docker container created and accessed via port number 9090
 ================================================================
 web.xml file:
 ------------------